Center for Athletes’ Rights and Equity

 Dr. Eddie Comeaux is a professor and founding executive director of the Center for Athletes’ Rights and Equity (CARE), where racial equity and policy issues in higher education are central to his work.
 Comeaux has authored more than 75 peer-reviewed journal articles, book chapters, and other academic publications and reports.
 He has also published five books, including: College Athletes’ Rights and Well-Being: Critical Perspectives on Policy and Practice (Johns Hopkins University Press, 2017), and has consulted with a variety of for-profit and non-profit organizations on equity and diversity strategies.
 Comeaux’s work has been featured or quoted in the Wall Street Journal, NPR, HuffPost, Forbes, Washington Post, Los Angeles Times, Chronicle of Higher Education, Inside Higher Ed, Diverse Issues in Higher Education, and many other outlets.
 For his scholarly work, in April 2019, he received the Outstanding Contribution Award from AERA’s Research Focus on Education and Sport Special Interest Group (SIG).
 The year prior, in April 2018, he received the Dr. Carlos J. Vallejo Memorial Award for Exemplary Scholarship from AERA’s Multicultural/Multiethnic Education SIG.
 Prior to earning his Ph.D., he was drafted out of the University of California, Berkeley in the amateur free draft by the Texas Rangers baseball organization– and spent four years playing professionally.

 She earned her M.Ed in Postsecondary Administration at USC Rossier School of Education and earned her B.A. in Political Science, with a double minor in Education and Public Policy from the University of California, Los Angeles.
-Briana currently is a Teaching Assistant within the UCR School of Education.
+Briana has been a Teaching Assistant, Graduate Student Researcher, and Graduate Student Assistant for the FIERCE/BCEP program within the UCR School of Education.
 She previously interned for UCLA Athletics and Cal Poly Pomona Intercollegiate Athletics, in which she gained experience working directly with college athletes and assisted with compliance duties.

 Eric Davidson is a Ph.D. student from San Diego, California studying Higher Education Administration and Policy at UCR.
 His research addresses political and economic (in)justice in the fields of intercollegiate athletics and international higher education.
 Additionally, he advocates for knowledge sovereignty and decolonization in both local and global contexts.